Plymouth: Early defence and Renaissance

-During the Hundred Years' War a French attack (1340) burned a manor house and took some prisoners, but failed to get into the town.
+During the Hundred Years' War a French attack in 1340 burned a manor house and took some prisoners, but failed to get into the town.
 In 1403 the town was burned by Breton raiders.
-On 12 November 1439, the English Parliament made Plymouth the first town incorporated.
+On 12 November 1439 the market town of Sutton was incorporated as a borough and formally renamed Plymouth, with a subsequent charter the following year formalising its boundaries.
+It was the first time a borough charter had been issued by parliament rather than directly from the monarch.

 In the late fifteenth century, Plymouth Castle, a "castle quadrate", was constructed close to the area now known as The Barbican; it included four round towers, one at each corner, as featured on the city coat of arms.

 The castle served to protect Sutton Pool, which is where the fleet was based in Plymouth prior to the establishment of Plymouth Dockyard.
 In 1512, an Act of Parliament was passed to further fortify Plymouth.
 The work included defensive walls at the entrance to Sutton Pool (across which a chain was extended in times of danger).
 Defences on St Nicholas Island also date from this time, and a string of six artillery blockhouses were built, including one on Fishers Nose at the south-eastern corner of the Hoe.
 This location was further strengthened by the building of a fort (later known as Drake's Fort) in 1596; it was the site of the Citadel, established in the 1660s (see below).